 Several horrific famines and brutally suppressed rebellions later, the Irish Home Rule movement resulted in the the 1921 Anglo-Irish Treaty.
 The colony ended and Ireland was partitioned.

-The main part of Ireland gained independence and became known as Éire, the Irish name for Ireland. Éire was officially declared a republic in 1949.
+The main part of Ireland gained independence as the Irish Free State, and in 1937 was established as Ireland (or Éire).
+Ireland was officially declared a republic in 1949.

 Six counties in the northeast of Ireland chose in 1921 to stay in the UK and became known as Northern Ireland.
 In 1927, the UK was renamed the United Kingdom of Great Britain and Northern Ireland.

-The indigenous Republicans want Northern Ireland to join the Republic of Ireland (officially known as Ireland or Éire) in a united Ireland – a policy known as unification.
+The indigenous republicans want Northern Ireland to join the Republic of Ireland (officially known as Ireland or Éire) in a united Ireland – a policy known as unification.

 The Plantation of Ulster reinforced the colonialisation of Ireland.
 British landowners were given land in the north of Ireland, mostly stolen from the Irish.
-The new landowners imported British tenants and workers.
+The new landowners imported English tenants and workers.